kenglxn/seam-maven-refimpl/trunk/sandbox/loo/maven2-profile-activation-problem/readme.txt

   Maven2 does not calculate file paths correctly in profile activation

 Description:
-  In a multi module project I want to activate a profile in a child POM based on file exist/missing in parent POM's directory, e.g.
+  In a multi module project I would like to activate a profile in a child POM based on file exist/missing in parent POM's directory, e.g.

   <profiles>